Maxiwere45/Maxiwere45/README.md

 I’m Amdjad, an enthusiastic IT student based in France with a deep passion for software and web development.
 I’m always eager to take on new challenges and constantly seek opportunities to expand my knowledge.

 In addition to my academic pursuits, I’m exploring space news and learning some physics principe, topics that truly fascinate me.
-Right now, I’m honing my skills in React, Next.js, Machine Learning, and API development.
+Right now, I’m honing my skills in Svelte 5, Next.js, Machine Learning, and Internet Of Things.

 If you’re interested in collaborating on a project or just want to connect, feel free to reach out via email or follow me.